bmsookim/wide-residual-network/README.md

 Torch Implementation of Sergey Zagoruyko's [Wide Residual Networks](https://arxiv.org/pdf/1605.07146v2.pdf)

+In order to figure out the influence of 'width' & 'height' does on wide-residual networks,

+several experiments where conducted on each settings of different weights and heights.

+It turns out that increasing the number of features gave more positive influence to the model than making the model deeper.

 ## Requirements
 See the [installation instruction](INSTALL.md) for a step-by-step installation guide.
 See the [server instruction](SERVER.md) for server settup.